RogueRaider/purple_toolbox/README.md

 ### User Stories

-As an investor I want to know theses thing after imputing basic values.
+As an investor I want to know these things after imputing basic values.

 * show the required weekly/monthly rent required to cover loan costs
 * include upkeep costs such as insurance, management, strata and rates